 Pricing varies but a single gallon of the blue stuff can fetch up to $60,000.
 Sixty, Thousand, Dollars.
 That’s quite a meal ticket for the firms and contractors who reap the blood harvest.
 The animals were once drained dry and discarded but the process has been modified with the intent of protecting their golden goose and to provide an air of conservation.

-Annually, 600,000 captured horseshoes are now drained for up to 30% of their blood and the 70% or so that survive the ordeal are then supposedly released.
+Annually, 600,000 captured horseshoes are now drained for up to 30% of their blood.
+The 70% or so that survive the ordeal are then supposedly released.
 No one knows for certain how many of the freed crabs survive or recover enough to spawn.
 Reintroduction is not well monitored or enforced.
 Their numbers are now threatened.

-This haphazard accommodation would not have been implemented if left to concern for the horseshoe crab alone.
-It still appeared as if they came every year in seemingly great but somewhat sparser numbers.
+This haphazard accommodation would not have been implemented if left to concern for the Horseshoe Crab alone.
+They still appeared every year in seemingly great but sparser numbers.
 Something else was missing.
 The density of other annual visitors began to drop dramatically, the Red Knot and other Migratory Birds.
-The discarded eggs of the Horseshoe Crab are a staple of many migratory birds.
+The discarded eggs of the Horseshoe Crab are a staple food source for many migratory birds.
 The egg supply diminished, the birds lacked fuel for their journey and their populations dwindled.
 If it had not been for the emptying skies, we would not have known that the waters were was also being relieved of this most ancient inhabitant.
 Here we are today.

 The Big Show

 Despite the struggles and decreasing numbers of both the Horseshoes and Migratory shore birds, spawning season is still a unique spectacle in the natural world.
 During the Full and New Moons in May and June, the largest population of Horseshoes in the world tumble upon the Delaware Bay shore with the high tide.